rdkcentral/meta-middleware-generic-support/support/aampabr/README.md

 - `int ABRManager::getProfileIndexByBitrateRampUpOrDown(int currentProfileIndex, long currentBandwidth, long networkBandwidth)`

-  According to the current bandwidth, current avaialbe network bandwidth and current chosen profile index, do ABR by ramping bitrate up/down.
+  According to the current bandwidth, current available network bandwidth and current chosen profile index, do ABR by ramping bitrate up/down.
 Returns the profile index with the bitrate matched with the current bitrate.

 ## Update